alfredapp/tinypng-workflow/README.md

 ![Universal Action for TinyPNG Compression](Workflow/images/about/fileaction.png)

-Alternatively, find images with the Search Keyword (default: `tinypng`).
+Alternatively, find images with the `tinypng` keyword.

 ![Alfred search for tinypng transparenc](Workflow/images/about/filefilter.png)